-Each one of these cases takes about $5 of PLA and 10 hours of print time so I am producing a limited number of these cases (max 20 of each), that I will sell for $15 each (+P&P).
-If you would like one, send me a DM on Twitter or AtariAge.
-As a thank you for supporting the original artist, cases ordered from me will have a signed, numbered back panel.
+Each one of these cases took about $5 of PLA and 10 hours of print time so I only produced a limited number of these cases.
+All of them have now been sold.
+As a thank you for supporting the original artist, cases ordered from me have a signed, numbered back panel.

 If you do have a 3D printer and would like to print your own, the STL files can be downloaded from here.

 I’m releasing these for free, but if you’d like to say thanks for all the hard work and wasted PLA over the last few weeks designing them, there is a donate link on the sidebar.